-Claire L. Jackson AM
+Claire Jackson AM

-MBBS, MD, MPH, CertHEcon, GradCert Mgt, FRACGP, FAICD
+MBBS, MD, MPH, CertHEcon, GradCert Mgt, FRACGP, FAICD Non-Executive Director

 Professor Jackson was appointed to the Board of HCF in November 2012 and is a member of the HCF Nomination Committee and the People, Culture & Remuneration Committee.
-She was appointed as a Trustee of the HCF Research Foundation in 2013 and has been a Director of the Corporate Trustee since its registration in 2015 and appointed as Chair in December 2020.
+She was appointed as a Director of the Corporate Trustee of the HCF Research Foundation in 2015 and appointed as Chair in December 2020.
 She has been active in general practice undergraduate and postgraduate education and research for many years, and has been extensively involved in health services research and reform since the early 1990s.
-She was appointed to the Board of Railway & Transport Health Fund Ltd and Transport Health Pty Ltd on 1 November 2021.

 Professor Jackson is Director, UQ-MRI Centre for Health System Reform and Integration and Professor in Primary Care Research at the University of Queensland School of Medicine.
 She was appointed member of the Primary Health Reform Steering Group in September 2019.
-She was previously a Director of the National Health Performance Authority and was national President of the Royal Australian College of General Practitioners between 2010 and 2012
+She was previously a Director of the National Health Performance Authority and was national President of the Royal Australian College of General Practitioners between 2010 and 2012.